-If internal leakage is greater than 1.0 gpm (3.8 Liters/Min) and there is no auxiliary hydraulic cylinder in the system, repair the gear.
-If the internal leakage is greater than 1.5 gpm (5.7 Liters/ Min) and there is an auxiliary hydraulic cylinder in the system, controlled by the HFB64 gear, isolate the auxiliary cylinder from the system by disconnecting the auxiliary cylinder hydraulic lines at the HFB64 unit's auxiliary ports.
+If internal leakage is greater than 1.0 gpm (3.8 Liters/ Min.) and there is no auxiliary hydraulic cylinder in the system, repair the gear.
+If the internal leakage is greater than 1.5 gpm (5.7 Liters/Min.) and there is an auxiliary hydraulic cylinder in the system, controlled by the HFB70 gear, isolate the auxiliary cylinder from the system by disconnecting the auxiliary cylinder hydraulic lines at the HFB70 unit's auxiliary ports.
 Plug those ports with suitable pressure plugs or caps.
 Connect the disconnected lines together if a rotary auxiliary cylinder is in the system.
-Plug the disconnected lines if a linear auxiliary cylinder is in the system and disconnect the linear cylinder from the steering linkage, making sure it will clear the steered axle.
+Plug the disconnect the linear cylinder from the steering linkage, making sure it will clear the steered axle.
 Repeat the internal leakage test.
-If the internal leakage is less than 1.0 gpm (3.8 Liters/Min), repair the auxiliary cylinder.
-If the internal leakage is greater than 1.0 gpm (3.8 Liters/Min.), repair the HFB64 gear.
-See internal leakage diagram (FIG. 4).
+If the internal leakage is less than 1.0 gpm (3.8 Liters/Min.), repair the auxiliary cylinder.
+If the internal leakage is greater than 1.0 gpm (3.8 Liters/Min.), repair the HFB70 gear.
+See internal leakage diagram, FIGURE 4.